freeCodeCamp/guide/src/pages/mathematics/chain-rule-introduction/index.md

 ---
 # Chain Rule Introduction

-`Chain Rule is used to compute derivative of a composition of functions.`
+Chain Rule is used to compute the derivative of a composition of functions.

 Let _F_ be a real valued function which is a composite of two functions _f_ and _g_  i.e. `F(x) = f(g(x))`and both f(x) and g(x) are differentiable.
 Let the derivative D{F(x)} is denoted as F'(x).